Friday, April 20

 Join us one hour before the show for the Ordway Extra to learn about the evening’s performance genre(s) and topics through lecture, dialogue, or demonstration of an art form during this 30-minute pre-show event.
 The speakers are primarily Twin Cities-based and have expertise on the evening’s topics, connecting the touring performance to the local art scene.

-Tanya Tagaq: Retribution is a co-presentation of the Ordway and Walker Art Center.
+Tanya Tagaq: Retribution is a co-presentation of the Ordway and Walker Art Center in association with The Cedar.